-Energy consumption in KiribatiThe most important measure in the energy balance of Kiribati is the total consumption of
+Energy consumption in KiribatiThe most important figure in the energy balance of Kiribati is the total consumption of

-26.97 m kWhof electric energy per year.
-Per capita this is an average of 226 kWh.
+26.97 million kWhof electric energy per year.
+Per capita this is an average of 209 kWh.

-Kiribati can provide itself completely with self-produced energy.
-The total production of all electric energy producing facilities is 29 m kWh, also 108% of own requirements.
-The rest of the self-produced energy is either exported into other countries or unused.
-Along with pure consumptions the production, imports and exports play an important role.
-Other energy sources such as natural gas or crude oil are also used.
+Kiribati can completely be self-sufficient with domestically produced energy.
+The total production of all electric energy producing facilities is 29 m kWh, also 108 percent of own requirements.
+The rest of the domestically produced energy is either exported into other countries or unused.
+Along with pure consumption, the production, imports and exports play an important role.
+Other energy sources, such as natural gas or crude oil are also used.

 Back to overview: Kiribati

-In 2015, renewable energies accounted for around 4.3 percent of actual total consumption in Kiribati.
-The following chart shows the percentage share from 1990 to 2015:
+In 2019, renewable energy accounted for around 41.0 percent of actual total consumption in Kiribati.
+The following chart shows the percentage share from 1990 to 2019: